mootable/hashmap/Readme.md

 AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF

-## To-Do

-* (?)
-Allow extending the hashing function in a AOP way or by passing a service
-* Make tests work on the browser